yueyueL/GoogleScholarEnhancer/README.md

 - Auto-loading of more results as you scroll
 - Direct BibTeX copying when clicking on BibTeX links
 - A list of frequent scholars on the right side of the page (if enabled)
+- A visualization of publication year distribution on the right side of the page (if enabled)

 ## Configuration